jw2249a/2017-bayes-audit/2017-code/README.md

 file.
 (With care to handling the case that the sampled ballot does not seem to be of the correct ballot style.)

-### Audited votes

-####  Random number generation

-The audit seed is fed into a cryptographic random number function, such as SHA256 used in counter mode.

-####  Sampling

-Sampling is done without replacement.

 #### Sample vote file (actual vote file)

 A **sample vote file** represents a set of votes that have been sampled during an audit.
-It is similar to a reported file, but the Source field is now used differently, to indicate the sort of sampling used to produce this entry.
+It is similar to a reported file (for a CVR collection), but the Source field is now used differently, to indicate the sort of sampling used to produce this entry.

 1. **source** (src): one of three values:
     * **P**: a ballot chosen uniformly from PBC